5mehulhelp5/magento2-module-negotiable-quote-order-reference/README.md

 ```

 ## Usage

-Open any Negotiable Quote’s view page.
-If the quote has been converted to an order, an Order reference appears on the Quote section and links directly to the order view; otherwise, the link is not shown.
+Open any negotiable quote in **Admin → Sales → Quotes**.
+If the quote has been converted to an order, an **Order ID** link appears in the **Quote** section and navigates directly to the order view.
+The link is not displayed if no order has been placed from the quote.

 ## Uninstall
 ```bash